cyanogilvie/tcl-tomcrypt/doc/tomcrypt.md

 ## PRNG INSTANCE METHODS

 *prngInstance* **bytes** *count*
-:   Retrieve *count* random bytes from the PRNG
+:   Retrieve *count* random bytes from the PRNG.

 *prngInstance* **add_entropy** *entropy*
 :   Add entropy to the PRNG, given as a bytearray *entropy*.  *entropy* should come from a high